Local entropy theory and descriptive complexity: Preliminaries

-\begin{proposition} Let $\mathcal{A}$ be a coanalytic subset of a Polish space $\mathcal{X}$ and $\mathcal{B}$ be a coanalytic complete subset of a Polish space $\mathcal{Y}$.
-If there exists a Borel function $f:\mathcal{Y}\rightarrow \mathcal{X}$ such that $f^{-1}( \mathcal{A}) = \mathcal{B}$, i.e., $\mathcal{B}$ is Borel reducible to $\mathcal{A}$, then $\mathcal{A}$ is also coanalytic complete. \end{proposition} A classical combinatorial example of coanalytic complete set is, WF, the set of all well-founded trees, \cite[p.243 ]{Kechris}.
-In practice, one normally Borel reduces WF to a given coanalytic set to show that the given coanalytic set is coanalytic complete.
-In our case, we will use a result Hurewicz as combinatorial coanalytic complete set, i.e., the set of all countable compact subsets of a Cantor space is coanalytic complete \cite[p.
+\begin{proposition} Let $\mathcal{A}$ be a coanalytic subset of a Polish space $\mathcal{X}$ and $\mathcal{B}$ be a complete coanalytic subset of a Polish space $\mathcal{Y}$.
+If there exists a Borel function $f:\mathcal{Y}\rightarrow \mathcal{X}$ such that $f^{-1}( \mathcal{A}) = \mathcal{B}$, i.e., $\mathcal{B}$ is Borel reducible to $\mathcal{A}$, then $\mathcal{A}$ is also complete coanalytic. \end{proposition} A classical combinatorial example of complete coanalytic set is, WF, the set of all well-founded trees on $\mathbb{N}$, \cite[p.243 ]{Kechris}.
+In practice, one normally Borel reduces WF to a given coanalytic set to show that the given coanalytic set is complete coanalytic.
+In our case, we will use a result of Hurewicz to obtain a combinatorial complete coanalytic set, i.e., the set of all countable compact subsets of a Cantor space is complete coanalytic \cite[p.
 245]{Kechris}.
 In particular, in Theorem~\ref{intcomplete}, we will reduce this set of Hurewicz to prove that $\textup{CPE}([0,1]^d)$ is $\Pi^1_1$-complete.

-An alternate method for proving that a coanalytic set is not Borel is to use the so called ``the rank method".
+An alternate method for proving that a coanalytic set is not Borel is to use the so called ``rank method".
 Often coanalytic sets in natural settings admit a natural rank, i.e., an assignment which associates a countable ordinal to each element.
 If this assignment is a $\Pi^1_1$-rank and the rank is unbounded, then the set under question is not Borel.
 More precisely, we have the following definition.

 \begin{definition} Let ${\mathcal X}$ be a Polish space, ${\mathcal C} \subseteq {\mathcal X}$ and $\varphi : {\mathcal C} \rightarrow \omega_1$.
 We say that $\varphi$ is a {\bf $\Pi^1_1$-rank} if ${\mathcal C}$ is $\Pi^1_1$ and there are relations ${\mathcal P}, {\mathcal Q} \subseteq {\mathcal X}^2$, one of them $\Sigma^1_1$ and the other $\Pi^1_1$, such that for all $y \in {\mathcal C}$ we have that